A buyer persona is a semi-fictional representation of one of your ideal clients based on research and educated speculation.

 The Bottom Line

-Buyer personas are important to a variety of departments such as marketing, sales, and product development.
+Buyer personas are important to a variety of departments, such as marketing, sales, and product development.
 Personas are important for getting everyone on the same page and focused on the right kinds of outcomes at the bottom of the funnel.

 Personas should be prioritized.
 Your business should focus its efforts on the most profitable, primary buyer personas first.
 Secondary personas—where there is a gray area and buyers are kind of profitable, kind of worth it, but should not be worth a lot of resources—should be identified as well.

-Negative buyer personas are the kinds of people you never want to sell to because they are a trainwreck as clients, become a really bad fit over time, and eventually unprofitable.
+Negative buyer personas are the kinds of people you never want to sell to because they are a trainwreck as clients, become a really bad fit over time, and are eventually unprofitable.
 Developing negative personas will help your teams steer clear of wasting time and resources.
 Develop sub-personas as well.

 Personas should influence everything that you do going forward with your digital assets.
 You should not be writing blogs, building website pages, doing keyword research, SEO, Google Adwords, social media, or lead generation content, until you nail your buyer personas.